Pronunciation Teaching Guides

 To see these and my other publications, just go to my Author Page on Amazon.
 You’ll find details about all the guides, as well as info about me, the author, and blog posts from this website.

-And…if you’d like to know when more guides become available and webinars begin, or would like to receive my occasional communiques, sign up over on the right side of this page, and you’ll not only get pronunciation news delivered directly to you, you’ll receive ‘5 Ways to Sound Better in English Now’ as a thank you gift.
+And…if you’d like to know when more guides become available and webinars begin, or would like to receive my occasional communiques, sign up over on the right side of this page, and you’ll get pronunciation news delivered directly to your mail box.

-Either way, I look forward to seeing you someday!
+I look forward to meeting you all someday!